PedroBern/react-tiger-transition/README.md

 ## Features

-- Create dynamic transitions on the fly
+- Create dynamic transitions on the fly.
+- No need to load a bunch of CSS!
 - Zero dependencies.
 - 20+ built-in transitions (the tigers).
 - Minimum configuration.